PDXpert PLM Software

 - The most common method is to view the on-line tutorials, go through the step-by-step evaluation procedure, and read the "How to" sections of the help file.
 These materials are freely available before your purchase, so you can judge whether the software will be a good fit for your organization.

-- And, in several countries, we can provide live training sessions via web meeting.
+- And in the US, Canada and several other countries, we can provide live training sessions via web meeting.
+All web-based training is included in your maintenance, support and updates subscription.

 - Can I get on-site training for my administrators and users?

-- Although most customers find the web-based training sufficient, we can visit your facility for training.
-This is typically customized for your company's environment, and therefore we suggest that we begin user training only after the PLM system has been configured and the database has been populated with your data.
+- Although most customers find web-based training sufficient, we can visit your facility.
+This visit is typically tailored for your company's environment, and therefore we suggest that we begin user training only after the PLM system has been configured and the database has been populated with your data.
 We can help your administrators with these activities, so it may be most efficient to combine on-site configuration and administrator training, followed by user training.
 We charge a per-day fee for on-site activities; all travel expenses must be pre-paid.
 Please contact us for details.

 Maintenance, support and updates (MSU)